bioAI-Oslo/RegDNNs/README.md

 #### Uncertainty Estimates
 For regularization methods that affect the model's confidence, like Confidence Penalty and Label Smoothing, you can plot the model's predicted probabilities.
 A well-regularized model should show less overconfidence and better-calibrated probabilities.

-#### Learning Rate Schedules
-Regularization methods like dropout and weight decay can interact with the learning rate.
-Visualizing the learning rate over time, alongside the training and validation loss, can help to understand these interactions.

-#### Feature Importance
-Regularization methods can affect which features the model considers important.
-Techniques like permutation importance or SHAP values can be used to visualize the importance of different features with and without regularization.

 #### Model Complexity Graphs
 You can also plot graphs showing model complexity (like the number of non-zero weights or the norm of the weights) against model performance (like accuracy or AUC-ROC).
 This can show how the regularization method is affecting the model's complexity and performance.